LTP97/MailProject/README.md

 Simple Mail

 Basic Mail application with javafx
+Connects directly to existing email accounts and uses their servers.